 WhyNot Farm in Tennessee is the proud owners of several grass-fed and pasture-raised animals including Red Devon Grass-Fed Cattle, Mini-Donkeys, mini-silky fainting goats and North American Cashmere Goats.
 All of these are USDA inspected, raised on pasture, 100% All Natural and Grass-Fed.

 USDA Inspected is a guarantee of quality.
 The meat is inspected to assure the consumer that meat products are clean, safe and wholesome for human consumption when purchased at a retail level.
 This involves inspection of the live animal, carcass, internal organs, plant facilities, equipment, personnel, and transportation system.

 Meat inspection became law under the Federal Meat Inspection Act of 1906.
-It required inspection of red meat products sold in interstate and foreign commerce.
-The Act established strict sanitation requirements for plants and called for examination of all labels for truthfulness and accuracy.
+It required an inspection of red meat products sold in interstate and foreign commerce.
+The Act established strict sanitation requirements for plants and called for the examination of all labels for truthfulness and accuracy.
 At Whynot Farm, our pastured poultry and pork is processed in USDA inspected facilities.